 - The Tree Care Industry Association ANSI A300 standard

 - Applies when no grading permit, building permit, or site design plan review are required.

 - The removal of any tree in the Historic District requires approval of the Historic Preservation Commission.
-Please submit a tree removal permit and either an administrative approval application or a full application.
+Please submit a tree removal permit and an HPC Administrative Approval Application.
 Check to see if your property is in the Historic District.

 - The removal of any tree within a hundred feet of the water requires a simplified buffer management plan or a buffer management plan for buffer exemption area or a major/minor buffer management plan.
 Please submit the forms to the Department of Planning and Zoning (P&Z).